pex-tool/lambdex/README.md

 for information about that image.

 The minimum Dockerfile to produce can environment that can build Amazon Linux-specific pex files can be found [here](https://github.com/pantsbuild/lambdex/blob/main/Dockerfile)

+### controlling runtime execution

+To override the entry point that was specified at build time, you can use the `LAMBDEX_ENTRY_POINT` env var:

+    LAMBDEX_ENTRY_POINT=mymodule.myapp:other_handler ...